solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 </Callout>

-By implementing these checks, you ensure that only the rightful admin can update the admin_config account, significantly improving your program's security.
+By implementing these checks, you ensure that only the rightful admin can update the 'admin_config' account, significantly improving your program's security.

 ## Lab: Securing a Vault Program